kheller18/data-structures-algorithms/questions/MongoDB.md

       ![sharding](../images/mongo/sharding.png)

 18. Explain the SET Modifier in MongoDB?
-    + If the value of a field does not yet exist, the "$set" sets the value.
+    + If the value of a field does not yet exist, the `$set` sets the value.
 This can be useful for updating schemas or adding user-defined keys.
       ```
       > db.users.findOne()
       {